-Building on projects begun by DukeEngage-Togo students six summers ago, a small team of students, the program director and a graduate assistant will spend eight weeks in two villages of northern Togo to address the pressing issue of youth migration.
+Building on projects begun by DukeEngage-Togo students seven summers ago, a small team of students, the program director and a graduate assistant will spend eight weeks in two villages of northern Togo to address the pressing issue of youth migration.
 We will interview teens who leave for Benin and Nigeria (to find adventure and make money) and continue to develop projects that cater to youth need, by providing support for two cyber cafés built by Duke students, financing alternative sources of income for youth, evaluating and improving a local health insurance system, continuing a writer’s collective, and working on a range of more technical (engineering) initiatives.

-The program director has conducted anthropological research in northern Togo for three decades and has partnered with local community organizations over the past six years in bringing DukeEngage students to carry out service projects in the area.
+The program director has conducted anthropological research in northern Togo for three decades and has partnered with local community organizations over the past seven years in bringing DukeEngage students to carry out service projects in the area.
 Coming to terms with migration in one of the world’s poorest regions — through engaging the intimacies and everyday lives of teens themselves — is a transformative experience for students.

 This program is deeply immersive.
 Students live with local families and experience daily life, as well as ceremonial practice, in the villages of this culture-rich area.
 They also acquire up-close exposure to development in practice, with all its promises and frustrations.

 Projects will be developed throughout the academic year and will match student skills to community needs.
 There is substantial room for creativity and innovation on the part of volunteers.
-Potential partners include:

 - Affaires Sociales Farendé, a community service organization with a focus on youth

 - Centre Liberté, a youth center in Farendé with a cyber café

 - Case de Santé Kuwdé, a health clinic in the mountain village of Farendé